s-balu/arepo_solas/documentation/source/index.md

 with further development by Rüdiger Pakmor (rpakmor@mpa-garching.mpg.de) and contributions by many other authors (www.arepo-code.org/people).
-The public version of the code was compiled by Rainer Weinberger (rainer.weinberger@cfa.harvard.edu).
+The public version of the code was compiled by Rainer Weinberger (rweinberger@aip.de).

 Overview
 ========